ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 There are lots of different coordinate reference systems which are designed for use across different areas of the world.
 In the Great Britain the CRS we use is British National Grid, which is produced and maintained by <a href="https://www.ordnancesurvey.co.uk/" target="_blank">Ordnance Survey</a>, Great Britain's Mapping Agency.
 If you've ever used an Ordnance Survey map for walking, cycling or perhaps back in geography class at school, you'll have used British National Grid, perhaps without even knowing it!

 Sometimes the data we use is provided in a different CRS than British National Grid.
 This isn't a problem as there are transformations we can use to convert between the two.
 GIS systems are also very good at doing this transformation on the fly, so you if you're just looking at data you don't need to worry about the CRS.
 However, there are some common mistakes that can be made by analysing data which is in different coordinate reference systems, so be careful!
-You can find out more if you complete the Practical Geography for Statstics course we offer, and don't forget the Geospatial team are on hand to help if needed, so please get in touch.
+You can find out more if you complete the Practical Geography for Statistics course we offer, and don't forget the Geospatial team are on hand to help if needed, so please get in touch.

 This is a very brief overview of locating geospatial data.
 In reality, geodesy is an incredibly complex field, which thankfully, you do not need to know too much more about at the moment!

 ![A map showing the British National Grid 10km cells overlaid on the outline of the UK.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/bng.png?raw=true)

-*British National Grid: 10 km cells*
+*British National Grid: 100 km cells*

 ### GSS Names and Codes
 On 1st January 2011 GSS codes were introduced.
 GSS codes are a type of uniform resource indicator (URI) which provide a way to identify unique items.
 GSS codes identify individual geographic objects, for example, Local Authority Districts.